singnet/dev-portal/docs/platform-dev/daemon-architecture.md

 Keeps track of claims in Progress.
 One can view all the data using cli commands in snet-daemon

+No write operation on block chains are done by Daemon (will be take care of by the snet client ), Finish on the claim(reset channel amount used to zero!) should be called only after the payment is successfully claimed and block chain is updated accordingly.
+One way to determine this is by checking the nonce in the block chain with the nonce in the payment,for a given channel if the block chain nonce is greater than that of the nonce from etcd storage => that the claim is already done in block chain. and the Finish method is called on the claim.

 ### List-unclaimed requests
 As a first step the service provider needs to be aware of all the unclaimed money